Ahmed-Hamed789/BMO-AI/bmo-ui/README.md

 1. Copy `.env.local.example` to `.env.local` and set `NEXT_PUBLIC_BMO_API_BASE` to your FastAPI origin (defaults to `http://localhost:8000`).
 2. Make sure the backend is running (e.g., `docker compose up -d --build` from `BMO-Backend`).
-3. Use a Chromium-based browser (Chrome/Edge) so MediaRecorder capture works reliably for Gladia STT uploads.
+3. Use a Chromium-based browser (Chrome/Edge) so the Web Speech API can stream STT locally.
 4. Install dependencies and start Next.js:

 ```bash